 The exact number of course(s) a student is required to take will be shown against each name of the student in the test result.

-Initial admission fee includes a fee of Tk.
-39,600 for two courses.
+Initial admission fee includes a fee one course.
 Any additional course up to a maximum of four (4) in total, will incur a fee of Tk.
-19,800 for each subsequent course.
+22,500 (all program except LAW) for each subsequent course.

 This unique programme is designed for those students who are seeking to perfect and polish their English language skills to become successful BRAC University students.
 This course is for those students who proved themselves competent in their respective discipline during the admission test except in English.